Hunter-Gatherers (Foragers)

 Division Of Labor By Gender

-• In higher quality environments (with more plant growth), men are more likely to share gathering tasks with women.
-Greater division of labor by gender occurs in lower quality environments (F. W. Marlowe 2007).
+• In higher environments with more plant growth, men are more likely to share gathering tasks with women.
+Greater division of labor by gender occurs in environments with less plant growth (Marlowe 2007).

 Marital Residence